Huijiro/portifolio/src/posts/proud-work.md

 After all this setup, I was working on and off the project on my free time for almost 6 months.

 But suddenly something happen that shook me deeply.
 My grandpa which I was very close to died, and I was really frustrated because I was still jobless, not graduated in University and poor.
-And I wanted to show to him, me being successful before he passed out, because he always worried about me.
+And I wanted to show to him, myself being successful before he passed out, because he always worried about me.

 This project I had with Max was per my pride very well done, but was no way a job.
 Max being a recent graduated student payed me 100USD a month on average to work on the project, which for me as a Brazilian was enough to pay for emergencies and help my parents at home.